-Yellow Pine has dark green foliage.
+Yellow Pine is primarily valued in the landscape for its ornamental globe-shaped form.
+It has dark green evergreen foliage.
 The needles remain dark green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.
 The shaggy brick red bark adds an interesting dimension to the landscape.

 Yellow Pine is an evergreen tree with a strong central leader and a more or less rounded form.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.